pyricau/dagger2-mortar-flow-experiment/README.md

 ### Scoping annotations

-`@Singleton` is still around but is now just another scoping annotations.
-Question: shouldn't it be removed from Dagger 2 then?
+`@Singleton` is still around but is now just another scoping annotation.

-You now need to associate a scoping annotation with a component, and then you can use that annotation on the binding.
+We now can associate a scoping annotation with a component, and then use that annotation on the binding.

 ```java
 @Scope